Here are all the lighthouses I’ve come across on my coastal walk. Click on the picture to find out more about each one.

-Pharos Lighthouse is a 28m tall Runcorn red sandstone lighthouse situated in Fleetwood, built in 1840.
+Pharos Lighthouse is a 28m tall Runcorn red sandstone lighthouse situated in Fleetwood, and built in 1840.
 Unusually for a functioning lighthouse, it stands in the middle of a residential street.

 It’s officially called the ‘Upper Lighthouse’, but has been known as the ‘Pharos’ since its construction, after the ancient lighthouse Pharos of Alexandria, to which it bears no resemblance whatsoever… apart from being tall with a light on top, which as lighthouses go is not a very distinguishing feature.
-But Pharos sounds a lot more exotic than Fleetwood so what the hell.
+But I guess Pharos sounds a lot more exotic than Fleetwood so what the hell.

 Fleetwood Beach Lighthouse